brisbane-ptal/explorer/methodology.md

 - Where housing density could be supported by existing transport infrastructure
 - Which areas would benefit from transport investment to enable growth
 - How planning policies align (or don't) with actual accessibility
+- Where parking requirements could be reduced based on transit access
+- How flood planning constraints interact with transit-rich locations

 This is an independent analytical tool, not an official planning instrument.
 It aims to make transport accessibility legible and comparable across Brisbane.